Welcome to Noosa Libraries

 Noosa Library (17)

-In 2004, a Noosa Library Service strategic plan was developed that highlighted the need for a library in Cooroy.
+In 2004, a Noosa Libraries strategic plan was developed that highlighted the need for a library in Cooroy.

 A site was selected on the old Mill site.
 This site comprised of historic buildings and until 2000 was a working sawmill.
 Noosa Council worked with the community and the Cooroy Lower Mill Board to plan the new library.